berislavlopac/momoa/docs/index.md

 }
 ```

-Conversely, data can be deserialised from a JSON string or Python dict into a Model instance:
+Conversely, data can be deserialised from a JSON-formatted string or a Python dict into a Model instance:

 ```python
 from momoa import Schema